 At last we can insert our

 Decision Tree operator (you can search for it in the operator search text box, or select it directly under the operator selection dropdown in 'Modelling - Predictive - Trees - Decision Tree').
 Add this to your Process panel, and join it up to your data by connecting the output of the last operator we used ('

 Set Role') to the '

 tra' (training) input port.
-For now, leave Decision Tree's parameters as is - once you've created a decision tree, you can look at modifying parameters like 'pruning' and 'maximal depth' to fine-tune to the model, balancing simplicity with accuracy.
+For now, leave Decision Tree's parameters as is - once you've created a decision tree, you can look at modifying advanced parameters like 'pruning' and 'maximal depth' to fine-tune to the model, balancing simplicity with accuracy.
 Don't forget to connect the output from Decision Tree to the results connector so you can see the results - you must always do this with any model, and it's common error for newcomers to RapidMiner to forget this step, wondering why they don't see anything when they run their models!

 Step 7.
 Run the Process